AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Heroic Reroll

-When you have Heroic Reroll (also called Inspiration), you can expend it to get a reroll on a d20 Test.
-You decide to do so immediately after rolling the d20.
+When you have Heroic Reroll (also called Inspiration), you can expend it to get a reroll on any die roll you make.
+You decide to do so immediately after rolling the die.

 The DM can award Heroic Reroll to a player character who's done something that is particularly heroic or in character.
 Some game features, such as the Human's *Resourceful* trait, also award a Heroic Reroll.